-The Clinical Hemodialysis Technician Program teaches students how to work with patients and how to properly use hemodialysis equipment.
-The program focuses on helping students learn to take vital signs, obtain vascular access, take laboratory blood samples, and work comfortably with patients and their families.
+The Clinical Hemodialysis Technician Program teaches you how to work with patients and how to properly use hemodialysis equipment.
+The program focuses on helping you learn to take vital signs, obtain vascular access, take laboratory blood samples, and work comfortably with patients and their families.

-The goal of the Clinical Hemodialysis Technician Program is to provide each student with the knowledge base and clinical skills necessary to ensure high-quality patient care to those who have stage 5 kidney disease.
+The goal of the Clinical Hemodialysis Technician Program is to provide you with the knowledge base and clinical skills necessary to ensure high quality care to patients with stage 5 kidney disease.

 Mayo Clinic Dialysis Services includes eight hemodialysis units within a 130-mile radius of Rochester, Minnesota.
 Dialysis unit sizes range from six to 39 chairs, together comprising a total of 138 chairs that can serve more than 350 patients weekly.